Celestine Onwuliri: Career and accomplishments

+Public service and contributions

+During his tenure as Honorable Commissioner for Information, Culture, and Youth in Imo State, Professor Onwuliri played a pivotal role in hosting the 11th National Sports Festival, also known as "IMO 98."
+This event, held during the years 1998–99, gained recognition as one of the most successful National Sports Festivals in Nigeria's history.

+He also served as Honorable Commissioner of Agriculture and Natural Resources, where his contributions aimed at enhancing agricultural development and resource management within the state.

+In addition to his governmental roles, Professor Onwuliri held leadership positions in various organizations.
+He founded and served as President of the University of Nigeria Alumni Association (UNAA) Jos Branch.

+In 2005, Professor Onwuliri represented Nigeria as part of the Federal Government's official delegation for the Christian pilgrimage to the holy land, a testament to his recognition and respect on a national level.

 Federal University of Technology, Owerri

 As Vice Chancellor of the Federal University of Technology, Owerri, Prof. Onwuliri, set in motion a 10 -goal strategic plan aimed at enhancing the integrity of the institution to produce world-class academicians and professionals and also updated the institution with approximately fifty infrastructure projects including faculty buildings, department buildings, the tarring of roads and the provision of staff quarters for lecturers, all before he concluded his tenure, with six of those buildings being commissioned in one day and completed previous abandoned infrastructure projects in FUTO.

 As VC, he served as Member, Presidential Technical Committee on the Consolidation of Tertiary institutions in Nigeria 2006–2007, Member, Ministerial Committee on the harmonization of ICT in Tertiary Institutions, Member British Council Prime Ministers Initiative strategic dialogue.

 At the time of his death, Professor C.O.E.
 Onwuliri was a visiting professor at the National Universities Commission, Abuja where he was Chairman Standing Committee on Private Universities (SCOPU).